Gina Cody: Other roles and responsibilities

-Awards
+Awards and honours

 For her contributions to engineering, business and her community, Cody has received numerous awards, including an Award of Merit from the Canadian Standards Association, a Volunteer Service Award from the Government of Ontario and Officer of the Order of Honour of Professional Engineers Ontario.
 The Financial Post recognized Construction Control (then under Cody's management) as one of Canada's best managed companies.
 In 2010, Profit magazine named Cody one of Canada's Top Women Entrepreneurs, and listed CCI as the ninth most profitable Canadian company owned by a woman.
 The following year, the Concordia University Alumni Association named her Alumna of the Year.

-In 2019, Cody was named to the Order of Montreal, and was inducted as a Fellow of the Canadian Academy of Engineering.
-In 2020, Cody was named one of Canada's Top 25 Women of Influence.
-In 2021, she was appointed as a Member of the Order of Canada.
+Cody was named to the Order of Montreal in 2019 and was appointed a Member of the Order of Canada in 2021.
+She was inducted as a Fellow of the Canadian Academy of Engineering in 2019.
+Cody was named one of Canada's Top 25 Women of Influence in 2020 and a Woman of Distinction by the Women’s Y Foundation of Montreal in 2023.

+In 2022 Cody was awarded an honorary doctorate in engineering by the University of Sherbrooke and named outstanding major donor for 2022 by the Association of Fundraising Professionals (AFP) Quebec.
+She is also an honorary Lieutenant-Colonel of the 34 Combat Engineer Regiment (CER) of the Canadian Armed Forces.

 Personal life

-Cody currently resides in Toronto and is married to Thomas Cody, a Concordia MBA graduate and retired Bank of America Canada senior vice-president.
-Cody met her husband at Concordia University.
-The couple have two daughters: Roya and Tina Cody.
+Cody currently resides in Toronto and is married to Thomas Cody, a Concordia MBA graduate and retired Bank of America Canada senior vice-president, whom she met while both were students at Concordia.
+The couple have two daughters, Roya and Tina Cody.